silentsoundz/finale-phase-2/part-4/quiz.md

    pwd returns /Users/lucy/one

 - How do you see which environment variables are set in your shell?
-   -use the `env` command to see the default variable list.
+   - use the `env` command to see the default variable list.

 - What keyboard shortcut do you use to perform a "Find" search in your editor?
    - `Cmd+f`